The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Introduction

-The StateHSP generalizes the standard hidden subgroup problem (HSP)~\cite{childsLectureNotesQuantum2025} by hiding subgroup structure in the invariance properties of an unknown quantum state rather than in a classical oracle.
-In the extreme case of $\epsilon=1$, any $g\notin H$ yields an orthogonal state, recovering the familiar coset‑state formulation of the standard HSP.
-Unlike the HSP, the StateHSP admits no classical analogue, since its input is inherently quantum.
+The StateHSP formulation builds a bridge between quantum learning theory and traditional quantum algorithms.
+It generalizes the standard \emph{hidden subgroup problem} (HSP)~\cite{childsLectureNotesQuantum2025} by hiding subgroup structure in the invariance properties of an unknown quantum state rather than in a classical oracle.
+In particular, in the extreme case of $\epsilon=1$, any $g\notin H$ yields an orthogonal state, recovering the familiar coset‑state formulation of the standard HSP.
+However, unlike the HSP, the StateHSP admits no classical analogue, since its input is inherently quantum.

 Despite these parallels, the new lens offered by the StateHSP formulation remains largely unexplored: Can other symmetry-related learning problems be formulated as instances of the StateHSP?
 What is the optimal way to solve the StateHSP and how does it depend on the parameter $\epsilon$?